yournightmare01/Brath/README.md

 APPLICATION STARTUP INSTRUCTIONS
 --------------------------------

--Navigate to the 'Brath' folder.
+1) navigate to Brath folder

--Open your terminal, in terminal type: 'npm install' and wait for the installation to finish.
+2) Open your terminal, in terminal type: `npm install` and wait for the installation to finish.

--In that same folder (Brath), in terminal type: 'npm start' and wait for the application to start running.
+3) In that same folder (Brath), in terminal type: `npm start` and wait for the application to start running.

-Your application should start running on 'http://localhost:3000'.
+Your application should start running on `http://localhost:3000`.